openeventdata/mordecai/README.md

 This can take up to 20 minutes.

-Line 3 starts the Mordecai container and tells it to connect to our already running `elastic` container with the `--link elastic:elastic` option..
+Line 3 starts the Mordecai container and tells it to connect to our already running `elastic` container with the `--link elastic:elastic` option.
 Mordecai will be accessible on port 5000.
 By default, Docker runs on 0.0.0.0, so any machine on your network will be able to access it.
+It also maps the directory containing the word2vec and MITIE models to `/src/usre/data`.

 **Note on resources**: Many of the required components for `mordecai`, including the word2vec and MITIE models, are very large so downloading and